 Types of Federal Student Loans

 For most students, attending college is impossible without borrowing money.
-In spring 2022, nearly 16 million students were enrolled in colleges and universities.
-By the time they graduate, about 64% of them will have taken out student loans.
-And 93% of those loans are federal student loans.
+In fall 2024, more than 19 million students were enrolled in colleges and universities.
+By the time they graduate, about 70% of them will have taken out student loans, and nearly 93% of those loans are federal student loans.

-Below, we’ll explain the different types of federal loans, their requirements, and benefits.
+Below, we’ll explain the different types of federal student loans, their requirements, and their benefits.
 We’ll also look at alternative options in case federal loans don’t cover the full cost of your education.

 What Types of Federal Student Loans Are Available?